 - Financial accounting software

-What education is needed to be a Credit Authorizer?
+What work experience do I need to become a Credit Authorizer?

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic